APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.            Expires March 4, 2019                 [Page 3]
+Huston, et al.           Expires March 30, 2019                 [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel           August 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

    indeterminate or inconsistent results.
 In some cases where these